SebastianAigner/compose-hot-reload/README.md

   <img alt="Text changing depending on mode.
 Light: 'So light!'
 Dark: 'So dark!'" src="./readme-assets/banner_light.png">
 </picture>

-With Compose Hot Reload, you can make changes to your UI code in a Compose Multiplatform application, and see the results in real time, without having to restart your application.

-Compose Hot Reload works by running your application on a special desktop JVM (the JetBrains Runtime), and intelligently reloads your code whenever it is changed.
+Make changes to your UI code in a Compose Multiplatform application, and see the results in real time.
+No restarts required.
+Compose Hot Reload runs your application on a special desktop JVM, and intelligently reloads your code whenever it is changed.

 **This project is currently experimental.** No guarantees apply.

 ## Getting Started

 ### Requirements
-- A Kotlin Multiplatform project with a desktop target (see [FAQ](#faq))
+- A Compose Multiplatform project with a desktop target (see [FAQ](#faq))
 - Kotlin `2.1.20-Beta2` or higher

 ### Add repository